MicrosoftDocs/fabric-docs/docs/data-science/uplift-modeling.md

   - build-2023
   - ignite-2023
 ms.date: 09/15/2023
-#customer intent: As a data scientist, I want to create, evaluate, and score an uplift model to estimate causal impact.
+#customer intent: As a data scientist, I want to build an uplift model so I can estimate causal impact.
 ---

 # Tutorial: Create, train, and evaluate an uplift model